 St. Louis Funders Learning and Evaluation Group (FLEG)

 In 2015, representatives from ten local grant-making institutions met for an initial discussion about their own learning and evaluation strategies and how they intersect with and impact those of their funded partners.
 The purpose was to create a space for funders to discuss opportunities for collaboration, alignment, and coordination within the areas of data use, capacity building, and funded partner-funder relationships.
-FLEG now consists of five committees (Steering, Operations, Data & Evaluation, Capacity Building, and Grantee Voice) each of whom have established their own strategic goals/projects, which are supported and aligned through the Steering Committee.
+FLEG now consists of five committees (Steering, Operations, Data Collection & Use, Capacity Building, and Grantee Voice) each of whom have established their own strategic goals/projects, which are supported and aligned through the Steering Committee.
 In addition, members of all five committees meet annually in December to engage in strategic planning for the upcoming year.

 Interested in joining?
 Complete FLEG's Interest Indicator Form.